-{Summarizing the case where both potentials $V_1$, $V_2$ are of degree $2$, we have: \begin{itemize} \item if at least one potential is not $\mathcal{SP}$, then we can have at most one resonant energy level; \item if exactly one potential is $\mathcal{SP}$, then there are no resonant energy levels (it follows from \eqref{eq:ga4} in Proposition~\ref{prop:twobad}); \item if both potentials are not $\mathcal{SP}$, then we can have exactly one resonant energy level (some examples are constructed in Appendix~\ref{sec:badpot}.) \end{itemize} If both potentials are in $\mathcal{SP}$, then: \begin{itemize} \item the rationality of $\sqrt{\frac{V''_1(0)}{V''_2(0)}}$ can give plenty of resonant energy levels; while \item the irrationality of $\sqrt{\frac{V''_1(0)}{V''_2(0)}}$ implies the absence of resonant energy levels at all (it follows also from \eqref{eq:ga4} in Proposition~\ref{prop:twobad} and \eqref{eq:spab}). \end{itemize} If, in addition, the potentials are involved by the rescaling condition $V_1(x)=\omega V_2(\tau x)$, then both are in $\mathcal{SP}$ or both are not.
-In the former case, as we have already seen, the full information about resonances is related to the rationality of $\sqrt{\tfrac{V''_1(0)}{V''_2(0)}}=|\tau|\sqrt{\omega}$.
+{Summarizing the case where both potentials $V_1$, $V_2$ are of degree $2$, we have: \begin{itemize} \item if at least one potential is not $\mathcal{SP}$, then we can have at most one resonant energy level; \item if exactly one potential is $\mathcal{SP}$, then there are no resonant energy levels (it follows from \eqref{eq:ga4} in Proposition~\ref{prop:twobad}); \item if neither potential belongs to $\mathcal{SP}$, then we can have exactly one resonant energy level (some examples are constructed in Appendix~\ref{sec:badpot}). \end{itemize} If both potentials are in $\mathcal{SP}$, then: \begin{itemize} \item the rationality of $\sqrt{\frac{V''_1(0)}{V''_2(0)}}$ may yield plenty of resonant energy levels, whereas \item the irrationality of $\sqrt{\frac{V''_1(0)}{V''_2(0)}}$ implies the absence of resonant energy levels at all (it follows also from \eqref{eq:ga4} in Proposition~\ref{prop:twobad} and \eqref{eq:spab}). \end{itemize} If, in addition, the potentials are related by the rescaling condition $V_1(x)=\omega V_2(\tau x)$, then both are in $\mathcal{SP}$ or both are not.
+In the former case, as we have already seen, the resonance behavior is determined by whether $\sqrt{\tfrac{V''_1(0)}{V''_2(0)}}=|\tau|\sqrt{\omega}$ is rational.
 In the latter case, when both are not in $\mathcal{SP}$, we have: \begin{itemize} \item if $|\tau|\sqrt{\omega}$ is irrational or $|\tau|\sqrt{\omega}$ is rational with $\omega\neq 1$, then there are no resonant levels (see part ($c$) in Proposition~\ref{prop:twobad}); \item if $\omega=1$ and $\tau$ is rational, then we can have exactly one resonant energy level (see Remark~\ref{rmk:relat} in Appendix~\ref{sec:badpot}). \end{itemize}}

 Detecting the gap above for the size of the resonance energy set and understanding the role of the special class $\mathcal{SP}$ in its study is the most outstanding achievement of the article.
 This phenomenon seems new even in the simplest case when the uncoupled oscillators are not trapped in any set. { In this case, the third part of Theorem~\ref{thm:main2} can be regarded as an analogue of the classical Bertrand's theorem \cite{Ber}, which characterizes centrally symmetric potentials in the situation where all bounded orbits are periodic.
 Recall that in this setting the centrally symmetric potential must be either the harmonic oscillator ($V(r)=ar^2$) or the Kepler potential ($V(r)=-a/r$).
 In our setting, when we ignore the assumptions about the symmetry of potentials $V_1$ and $V_2$, special potentials play the role of these two potentials.
 More precisely, we should take into account only the harmonic oscillator, since in our approach we have no possibility of considering potentials with singularities.}